youngker/apparmor-wiki/WorkItems.md

 Work Items
 ==========

 This is a list of outstanding work items that can be done against the current code base.

+Some items are grouped by a targeted feature, others by the subsystem they are in.

 For a list of improvements and extensions to AppArmor see the [development roadmap](DevelopmentRoadmap)
 # wi list